Energy-efficient Task Offloading for Relay Aided Mobile Edge Computing under Sequential Task Dependency: Optimization Problems in Scheme 2 and Scheme 3 when the cooperative node has tasks to complete itself

 In Scheme 2, Problem \ref{p:busy_first} can be transformed into the following form. \begin{prob} \end{prob} In Problem \ref{p:busy_case_2},

-In Scheme 3, Problem \ref{p:busy_first} can be transformed into the following form. \begin{prob} \end{prob} In this problem, $\tau_0$ is the time gap between the arrival of the mobile device's task on the relay and the transmission of the relay's task to the BS.
+In Scheme 3, Problem \ref{p:busy_first} can be transformed into the following form. \begin{prob} \end{prob} In this problem, $\tau_0$ is the time gap between the arrival of the mobile device's task on the cooperative node and the transmission of the cooperative node's task to the BS.
 In the problem solution, $\tau_0$ can be proved to be 0.

 The optimization problem in Scheme 2 and Scheme 3 are in similar structure with Scheme 1, and the problem solution follows the same procedure.
 Therefore, solution for optimization problems in Scheme 2 and Scheme 3 are left out.